Leaveyou/byte-size/README.md

 # byte-size
-Class for storing and representing computer datas sizes
+Class for storing and representing computer data sizes